keltia/fetiche-rs/docs/DUCKDB.md

 ## DuckDB

+**THIS IS OBSOLETE**

-This document describes the different tables and macros used for the prototype calculation using DuckDB has DB engine.
+his document describes the different tables and macros used for the prototype calculation using DuckDB as a DB engine.

 ### Macros